 ||Out of stock but never fear!
 Wishlist or pre-order details below.

 We love this second-generation Belgian glassware line's lovely organic forms, pretty palettes, and tiny bubbles.
 The bubbles-and the other delicious subtle variations in each piece-come from the (very old-fashioned) practice of mouthblowing the glass using wooden molds to form the shape.
 Every time the mold is used, the heat of the molten glass burns out the wood just a little bit, giving each subsequent piece an ever-so-slightly different character.
 These rounded Clovis vessels are named after the primitive Clovis spearhead-a thin fluted shape fashioned by hand thousands of years ago from flint, chert, jasper, or chalcedony.
-This extra large version of the classic form is a true stunner.
-Perfect for giant bouquets, a mass of flickering candles, or, you know, a puppy.
+The (dangerously) beautiful curves are the perfect accompaniment to bouquets of fresh flowers and/or flickering candlelight.
+8" tall, 7.5" at the opening.